Fiasp Cartridges 100 Units/mL

 Fiasp is a fast-acting mealtime insulin aspart formulation used to treat diabetes.
 Fiasp will start to lower your blood sugar within 20 minutes after starting a meal.
 Due to this fast action, Fiasp should typically be combined with intermediate- or long-acting insulin preparation.

 Cartons of 5 units are available.
 Each Fiasp cartridge contains 3mL of 100 units/mL solution for injection.
-Each Fiasp Cartridge is exclusively compatible with refillable PenFill
+Fiasp is also available in vial form.

 Before Taking Fiasp